 5. https://journals.sagepub.com/doi/10.1177/27546330241237881

 Scott Pilgrim is one of those characters who leaves a lasting impression.
 Whether through Scott Pilgrim vs. the World or the original comic series, his quirky personality, awkward social skills, and intense focus on relationships make him both relatable and frustrating to fans.
-Many have debated whether Scott could be autistic, given his struggles with communication, emotional regulation, and personal boundaries.
+Over the years, many have debated whether Scott could be autistic, given his struggles with communication, emotional regulation, and personal boundaries.

 So, does Scott Pilgrim fit the criteria for autism?
 Let’s take a closer look at his behaviors and traits through the lens of neurodiversity.